Jethro1212/gitl/readme.txt

+sdd
-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is commertial software.